 Stage 3: Remodeling / Maturation

-Stage 2 and Stage 3 overlap over and over for about 2 years.
+Stage 2 and Stage 3 overlap.
+This stage can last for about 2 years.
 During this period of healing, the injury slowly heals.
 There are two main types of healing that occur: radiographic healing & clinical healing.

 Radiographic healing can easily be summed up as “what the pictures show,” (whether it be an x-ray, MRI, or ultrasound).
 Radiographic healing almost always lags behind clinical healing (how the patient feels – see more below).
-Most physicians will oversee an injury until it reaches this stage.
+Most physicians will oversee an injury until a patient reaches clinical (not radiographic) healing.

-However, the process of becoming fully healed may occur over a period of two years.
+However, the process of becoming fully radiographically healed may occur over a period of two years.

 Clinical healing is far more important.
 Clinical healing is less tangible and more about how the patient feels.
 Is the range of motion re-established?
 Is he or she experiencing less pain?
 Has there been an improvement in function and activity?
 Is there less stiffness?
 Is the patient satisfied with their treatment and/or feeling the same as they did before their injury?

-Motus Bio provides regenerative medicine in Kansas City so we can focus on the complete, long-term health and healing of the patient, because our patients experiences are more than x-rays.*
+Motus Biologics provides regenerative medicine in Kansas City so we can focus on the complete, long-term health and healing of the patient, because our patients’ experiences are more than x-rays.*